redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 <!-- markdownlint-disable code-block-style line-length no-bare-urls -->
 # CNF Certification configuration

-The CNF Certification is configured to certify a specific CNF workload using a YAML config file, in which the CNF resources as well as some particular exceptions and other general config options can be set up.
+The CNF Certification Test uses a YAML configuration file to certify a specific CNF workload.
+This file specifies the CNF resources to be certified, as well as any exceptions or other general configuration options.

 By default a file named _tnf_config.yml_ will be used.
 Here's an [example](https://github.com/test-network-function/cnf-certification-test/blob/main/cnf-certification-test/tnf_config.yml) of the CNF Config File.
 For a description of each config option see the section [CNF Config File options](#cnf-config-file-options).